Cloud-CV/EvalAI/docs/source/configuration.md

       - name: publication_url
         is_visible: True
       ```
-  - **submission_meta_attributes**: These are the custom metadata attributes that can be added by participants for their submissions.
+  - **submission_meta_attributes**: These are the custom metadata attributes that participants can add to their submissions.
 The custom metadata attributes are `TextAttribute`, `SingleOptionAttribute`, `MultipleChoiceAttribute`, and `TrueFalseField`.
     ```yaml
     submission_meta_attributes:
       - name: TextAttribute